rushandgg/rushandgg/README.md

 - ⚡ Fun fact: ...

 --> 📚 I majored in mathematics at Dongguk University
-🔭 I’m currently working on Financial Engineering Team<br/>
+🔭 I’m currently working on my house<br/>
-🌱 I’m currently learning ML for Stock Prediction
+🌱 I’m currently learning programming to do stock trading

 <br/>